 Her exhibitions often include collaborators through material such as drawings, photographs, and references, as well as exhibiting alongside Grace as seen in her first museum solo exhibition at MOCA Tucson, in which she invited black and indigenous artists-- Lonnie Holley, Fox Maxy, Olen Perkins, and Eric-Paul Riege, to be in dialogue with her paintings.
 Through installation, film projection, and performance, this work came together to create conversations about identity, place, and collectivity.

-Most recently, Grace has completed a residency at the Skowhegan School of Painting and Sculpture and has lectured at the Yale School of Art, Cooper Union, and Tulane University.
+Most recently, Grace has completed a residency at the Skowhegan School of Painting and Sculpture, studied at the Curanderismo Summer Institute at the University of New Mexico studying traditional folk healing, and has lectured at the Yale School of Art, Cooper Union, and Tulane University.

 Her work has recently been acquired by SFMOMA as part of their Contemporary Painting collection and is on view through summer 2024.